FAQs

 Is there a grocery store nearby?

-Yes, there is a grocery store 2-minutes away in the Agora Shopping Center, and in town, there is Whole Foods, Trader Joes, food Coop, Natural Grocers and chain grocery stores.
+Yes, there is a grocery store 2-minutes away in the Agora Shopping Center, and in town, there is Whole Foods, Trader Joes, food Coop, Natural Grocers and chain grocery stores (20 minutes).
 You are welcome to store food in the artist kitchen fridge, or in your casita/room.
-Hummingbird and Sunflower have kitchenettes and apartment size fridges.
-Raven has an office/dorm size fridge.
+Hummingbird and Sunflower have kitchenettes and apartment size fridges, and Raven has an office/dorm size fridge.
 All rooms have microwaves and Keurig coffee makers.
 See the room descriptions for more details.

 What are the dining options?

-Santa Fe is located 20 minutes away with incredible dining.
-There are also dining options 5-10 minutes away.
+• Santa Fe is located 20 minutes away with incredible dining options.

-Starting in 2026, we will be hosting a casual Saturday night dinner for AIRs.
+• Starting in 2026, we will be hosting a casual Saturday night dinner for AIRs, our treat.

 Can I bring my dog(s)?